Se habla español

 What’s in a name?
 Fuel-efficient tires, environmentally-friendly tires, low rolling resistance tires.
 While these may appear like three different products, they’re all names to describe the same thing: tires designed to reduce energy loss and increase fuel efficiency.

 If you’ve been shopping for tires lately, you may have noticed that the “green revolution” has entered the tire market.
-These low-rolling resistance tires have gained significant popularity in the constant battle to increase fuel efficiency and reduce CO2 levels.
+Low-rolling-resistance tires have gained significant popularity in the constant battle to increase fuel efficiency and reduce CO2 levels.

 What is Rolling Resistance?

 To understand how these tires work, we’ll employ the help of our friend, Physics.
 Rolling resistance is required to get a tire rolling from an idle state.
 The level of rolling resistance in a tire is measured by the resistance force required to keep the tire rolling.
-Hysteresis is the energy loss that occurs as a tire rolls through its footprint, which needs to be overcome by the engine.
+Hysteresis is the energy loss that occurs as a tire rolls through its footprint, which the engine needs to overcome.

 Phew.
-Now that we’re through with the boring stuff let’s talk about what makes a tire low-rolling resistant.
+Now that we’re through with the boring stuff let’s discuss what makes a tire resistant to low-rolling.

 Tread Pattern

 For one, tread pattern significantly impacts the rolling resistance of any given tire.
 One reason big vehicles using off-road truck tires get low fuel economy is that the deeper the tread, the more tires flex as they roll.
-If you reduce the depth of a tire’s tread blocks, you’ll save much more on fuel in the long run.
+Reducing the depth of a tire’s tread blocks will save much more on fuel in the long run.

 A smoother tread pattern will roll more efficiently than its aggressive, off-road counterpart, delivering a quieter driving experience.